Visit

 By Grace Stanley

-Four Cornell Tech student teams received $100,000 each from Cornell during Cornell Tech’s annual Startup Awards competition May 16 on the New York City campus.
+Four Cornell Tech student teams were awarded $100,000 each from Cornell during Cornell Tech’s annual Startup Awards competition May 16 on the New York City campus.
 The winning companies are CreditQuant AI, gymii.ai, Polyrook and SAIL.

 Around 1,000 students, university leaders, entrepreneurs and tech executives gathered to hear the teams pitch ideas developed in Cornell Tech’s Studio program.
 The startups spanned industries from AI to digital health, law, finance and entertainment.